Home

 Climate -- Impatiens tuberosa grows in tropical lowland forests, where temperatures get in the upper 80s (31°C).
 It can often tolerate warmer conditions than that if nights are cool (below 65°F / 18°C).
 It's possible that consistently hot days with warm nights might stress it.
 The tuber can probably survive a light frost, but i recommend keeping the plant above 50 degrees F (10°C).

 Dormancy care - It's normal for the plant to drop it's branches and go dormant for 2-3 months per year.
 When this happens reduce watering until the soil is just slightly moist.
-Avoid letting it dry out completely.
+Avoid letting it dry out completely, but don't keep it saturated.

 Pests to watch for -- Watch for other pests that might affect your other plants, like aphids, spider mites, thrips, or mealy bugs.
 Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.